Why We Love It

 Master of Public Health Program Length

 Most Master of Public Health degrees require between 42 and 45 credits to graduate.
 Normally, an MPH program takes about two years to complete.
 An accelerated plan, however, could take closer to half that time.
 This is where adult-friendly schools really shine.
 They know their students have jobs, kids, and other obligations that make a traditional school schedule unrealistic.
-The best adult-friendly schools make the process as convenient as possible, and they could get you into the workforce as fast as possible, because they know that’s what adults want.
+Also, in a highly competitive market, and with supply greater than demand, no opportunity will wait for you.

 Choosing the Right University or College MPH Program